 2. Dive into a Cenote

 The Yucatan Peninsula is peppered with thousands of Cenotes.
 These natural subterranean cave systems are filled with crystal-clear pools, surrounded by stalactite ceilings draped with low-hanging tendrils.

 Cenotes come in many types, and each location in the Yucatan is unique.
-Cenotes by Tulum like the Casa Cenote is above ground and resembles a lake, while Sac Actun and Dos Ojos are both underground cave systems teeming with marine wildlife, perfect for snorkeling and scuba diving.
+Cenotes by Tulum, like the Casa Cenote, are above ground and resemble a lake, while Sac Actun and Dos Ojos are both underground cave systems teeming with marine wildlife, perfect for snorkeling and scuba diving.

 Water activities like swimming, snorkeling, and scuba diving are allowed at most cenotes.
 Kayaking and rafting are possible at open-type cenotes.